marcusoftnet/marcusoftnet.github.io/_posts/2008-09-05-more-on-enterprise-library-entlib.md

 sort out had to do with some really confusing name-setting.
 Here is was confused me;

--   in the namespace [System.Data.Oracle](http://msdn.microsoft.com/en-us/library/system.data.oracleclient.aspx)
+- the namespace
+    [System.Data.Oracle](http://msdn.microsoft.com/en-us/library/system.data.oracleclient.aspx)
     Microsoft has provided a implementation of a Oracle client provider.
     Keyword: Microsoft -this implementation doesn't contain all the functionality in Oracle databases.
--   Because of that Oracle has given us the Oracle.DataAccess.Client or [ODP.NET](http://www.oracle.com/technology/tech/windows/odpnet/index.html) for short.
+- cause of that Oracle has given us the Oracle.DataAccess.Client or [ODP.NET](http://www.oracle.com/technology/tech/windows/odpnet/index.html) for short.
 In this you'll have all the things you'll need.